barbalex/ae-electron/readme.md

 - Do not dynamically load chunks, that leads to issues.
 - Maybe disable service worker?
 - Create separate readme
+- Add app Symbol(s)
+- Maybe remember last window size and position
+- Open links in Browser instead of new electron window?

 ### Nearly blocking error:
 ```bash